Gash1987/flights/README.md

 Your application will work as a middle tier and cache some information in the sense that will persist data that is not very likely to change in a short/med period (like airport codes).
 This information can be saved in database or using a Non Relational Database (NRDMS).

 - Scope of this is:
    - To be able to search for flight availability using external json api
    - Retrieve airport codes and names
    - Build backend JSON rest services
    - Build Frontend controllers and map model

 - Out of scope:
   - Bookings

+## Tests
+I should be able to follow continous testing using CI/CD tools like SemaphoreCI, CircleCI, etc.

 ## Expected Results
 I should be able to search for a location and the start / end dates of my trip.